 Excel AVERAGEIF (Table of Contents)

-Now, we have known the exact AVERAGEIF function, we will now learn how to write a formula using function and the syntax of the formula.
+Now we know the exact AVERAGEIF function, and we will learn how to write a formula using the formula’s function and syntax.

 The syntax of the AVERAGEIF function

 Here is the explanation of all the elements of the syntax.

 - Range – A range of cells on which the criteria or condition is applied.
 The range can also include a number, cell references, and names.
 If there is no “Average-range” argument, this range will be used to calculate the average.

 - Criteria – This is a condition based on which cells will be averaged.
 It could be a number, cell reference, text value, logical statement (like “<5”), or expression.

 - average_range – The cell range to average.
 It is optional.
 In the absence of an average range, the range is used to calculate the average.

 How to use the AVERAGEIF Function in Excel?